Overview – Etosha NP

 - Very hot climate

 Wildlife viewing is outstanding in the Dry season (May to October) when animals congregate around the waterholes.
 Elephants are abundant.
-Big herds of blue wildebeest, zebra, springbok and gemsbok are often seen drinking together at a waterhole.
+Big herds of blue wildebeest, zebra, springbok and gemsbok are often seen drinking together at a waterhole; black rhinos are also commonly seen at the waterholes after dark.
 Giraffe and eland might join as well.
 Big cats are spotted at dawn and dusk and black-backed jackal is very common.
 There are, however, no buffalos, hippos, crocodiles or monkeys.

 Translated as 'Great White Place', Etosha takes its name from the enormous Etosha Pan – a large silvery-white salt pan that acquires a thin layer of salted water after heavy rains.
 The water becomes deep enough for the pan to act as a breeding ground for greater and lesser flamingo.
 It is the artificial waterholes and natural springs, among the grassy plains and mopane woodland that attract most of the wildlife.